Bioconductor/bioconductor.org/content/developers/package-submission.md

 in the examples and vignettes and in general are not updated regularly.
 If you need a general subset of data for workflows or examples first check the AnnotationHub resource for available files (e.g., BAM, FASTA, BigWig, etc.).

 ### Annotation Packages ###

+Annotation packages contain lightly or non-curated data from a public source and are updated with each Bioconductor release (every 6 months).
+They are a source of general annotation for one or many organisms and are not specific to a particular experiment.
+When possible, they should support the select() interface from AnnotationDbi.

+Annotation packages should *NOT* be uploaded to the tracker.
+Instead send an email to <packages@bioconductor.org> with a description of the proposed annotation package and futher instructions of where to send the package will be provided.

+### Annotation Packages ###